-The curriculum at Pleckgate High School is both broad and Our Learning Support department's aim is for all students balanced, providing students with the right courses and with additional support needs to have equal access to the guidance to enable them to make the next step in their curriculum and to work towards meeting their full potential. education and careers.
-Lessons are tailored to meet the Our Learning Support Team comprises of highly gualified and needs of all learners and are engaging, fast paced and fun. dedicated staff. with experience and knowledge of providing Students are taught skills and strategies to help them become exceptional short and long term support for your child. effective, independent, resilient learners and to prepare Facilities them for the different stages of school life and beyond.
+The curriculum at Pleckgate High School is broad and balanced, providing students with the right courses and guidance to enable them to make the next step in their education and careers.
+Lessons are tailored to meet the needs of all students and are engaging, fast paced and fun.
+Students are taught skills and strategies to help them become effective, independent, resilient and to prepare them for the different stages of school life and beyond.